sjkowal/Vivaldi-myTimer/README.md

 host$> scp myTimer.tar.gz pi@192.168.7.48:/home/pi
 ```

-Then on unpack the contents of the tarball on your pi:
+Then unpack the contents of the tarball on your pi:
 ```
 pi$> cd /home/pi
 pi$> tar -zxvf /home/pi/myTimer.tar.gz